Search this site

 The Political Ageing Trap: Supply and Demand of Age-based Policies (With I. Colantone, L. Lupo, P. Stanig)

-EU PNRR - Partenariato Age-IT funding
+EU Recovery Fund - PNRR - Partenariato Age-IT funding

 The spillovers of child disability on peers' education (With Alice Dominici, Nicoletta Balbo, Sofia Sierra Vasquez)